+STENKA RAZIN

+(?-1671)

-STENKA RAZIN (?-1671).
-Cossack leader of the great peasant rebellion of 1670-71 in the SE area of the Volga.
-Many members of the upper classes were massacred; the peasants and soldiers welcomed him.
+Cossack leader of the great peasant rebellion of 1670-1671 in the southeastern area of the Volga.
+Many members of the upper classes were massacred; the peasants and solidiers welcomed him.
 By the time Stenka Razin's army reached Simbirsk it was 200,000 strong.
 It was nevertheless defeated by the Muscovite troops.
-He escaped but in 1671 was handed over to Muscovite officials and executed.
+He escaped, but in 1671 was handed over to Muscovite officials and executed.

-Avrich, Paul, Russian Rebels, 1600-1800, 1972.
+Avrich, Paul, Russian Rebels, 1600-1800.
+1972.

+STEPANAKERT

-STEPANAKERT.
-Town in the Azerbaijan Soviet Socialist Republic 60 miles (96 km) SSW of Yevlakh.
+Town in Azerbaijan situated 60 miles (96 km) south-southwest of Yevlakh.
 Industries include food processing, silk milling, and wine making.
-Population (1974) 33,000.
+Population (1990) 58,000.

-STEPNYAK, SERGEY MIK-HAILOVICH.
+STEPNYAK, SERGEY MIKHAILOVICH

 See Kravchinsky, Sergey Mikhailovich.

-STEPPES.
-Belt of forest steppe and prairie grassland.
+STEPPES Belt of forest steppe and prairie grassland.
 It is a cool temperate region.
 The prairie grassland area originally was covered with grasses, legumes, and sedges; the forest steppe consisted of oak woodland and areas of grassland.
 Much of both areas has been cleared for farmland; the famous chernozem soil is especially fertile.
 It has been necessary to plant shelterbelts of trees to combat wind and water erosion.
-The belt of a steppe land runs approximately S of Kiev, Kursk, Tula, and Ulyanovsk, although there is also an area of steppe in Siberia to the E of the Urals.

-STERLITAMAK.
-River port in the Russian Soviet Federated Socialist Republic situated 85 miles (136 km) S of Ufa on the Belaya River in Bashkir Autonomous Soviet Socialist Republic.
+The belt of a steppe land runs approximately south of Kiev, Kursk, Tula, and Ulyanovsk, although there is also an area of steppe in Siberia to the east of the Urals.
+STERLITAMAK River port in Russia situated 85 miles (136 km) south of Ufa on the Belaya River in Bashkir Autonomous Republic.
 Industry includes heavy engineering; manufactures include synthetic rubber, chemicals, cement, clothing, and food products.
-Population (1981) 228,000.

-STOLBOVO PEACE TREATY (1617).
-Treaty concluded between Muscovy and Sweden in 1617; the Swedes evacuated Novgorod but retained the coastal stretch lost by Ivan the Terrible.

-STOLNIK.
-Russian courtier.
-A stolnik was lower in rank than a boyar (q.v.).
+Population (1991) 252,200.
+STOLBOVO PEACE TREATY (1617) Treaty concluded between Muscovy and Sweden in 1617; the Swedes evacuated Novgorod but retained the coastal stretch lost by Ivan IV (the Terrible).
+STOLNIK Russian courtier.
+A stolnik was lower in rank than a boyar.
+STOLYPIN, PYOTR ARKADYEVICH (1862-1911) Statesman.

-STOLYPIN, PETER ARKADYE-VICH (1862-1911).
-Statesman.
 As a liberal conservative, he failed to win the approval of either the extreme right or the radicals.
+He once said, "Give the state 20 years of internal and external peace, and you will not recognize Russia."
 From 1906 Stolypin was minister of the interior and chairman of the council of ministers.
 While firmly suppressing the 1905 Revolution, he wished to carry out liberal reforms.
-Under his agrarian reforms of 1906-11, peasants were permitted to leave village communities, settle in separate farms, buy land, and were encouraged to settle in less populated areas.
+Under his agrarian reforms of 1906-1911, peasants were permitted to leave village communities, settle on separate farms, buy land, and were encouraged to settle in less populated areas.
 In 1907 Stolypin altered the electoral system by imperial decree.
-He was assassinated by a Socialist Revolutionary terrorist in 1911.
+He was assassinated by a Socialist Revolutionary terrorist in 1911 at the Kiev Opera, in full view of the tsar.
+Beck, M. P., Reminiscences of My Father, Peter A. Stolypin, 1970.
 Hare, Richard, Portraits of Russian Personalities between Reform and Revolution, 1959.
 Levin, Alfred, "Peter Arkad'evich Stolypin: A Political Appraisal," Journal of Modern History, 1965.

-STRAKHOV, NICHOLAS NIKO-LAYEVICH (1828-96).
-Philosopher and literary critic.
+STRAKHOV, NIKOLAI NIKOLAYEVICH (1828 - 1896) Philosopher and literary critic.
 Strakhov adopted A. Grigorev's theory of "soilboundness."
-A Slavophile (q.v.) and anti-Darwinist, he was a friend of Dostoyevsky (q.v.), who was influenced by his philosophical views, and of Count Lev Tolstoy (q.v.).
+A slavophile and anti-Darwinist, he was a friend of Dostoyevsky, who was influenced by his philosophical views, and of Count Lev Tolstoy.
+Gerstein, Linda, Nikolai Strakhov, 1971.